kupibilet-frontend/eslint-config-kupibilet/README.md

 # ESLint shareable config for kupibilet.ru

 ## How to use
-1. Run `npm install --save-dev eslint-config-kupibilet eslint eslint-plugin-jsx-a11y eslint-plugin-import eslint-plugin-react`
+1. run `npm install --save-dev eslint-config-kupibilet eslint eslint-plugin-jsx-a11y eslint-plugin-import eslint-plugin-react`
 2. add `"extends": "kupibilet"` to your .eslintrc